A list of all Undergraduate courses in Environmental Sciences.

 Laboratory to accompany Natural Sciences 50.
 One lab per week for three hours.
 Local field trips are part of the course.
 Laboratory fee.

-This course was developed and first piloted in the Fall 2003.
-It is a general education science course that serves the Environmental Science and Studies program as a lower division Chemistry course (replacing Chem 20 which was a survey course which was typically under-enrolled.
-This course focuses on the environmental issue of redevelopment of Superfund sites (the course learning outcomes are in an attached table).
-The course has been taught as a learning community linking it with another sociology course in the two times that it has been taught (Fall 2003 and Spring 2005).
-This Learning Community has had a significant community outreach component studying the redevelopment of Alameda Point (the former NAS Alameda).
-The Chemistry curriculum is presented in context evaluating the environmental risks and the technologies applied to clean up this site.
+A general education science course that serves the EES program as a lower division chemistry course.
+This course focuses on the environmental issues of redevelopment of Superfund sites.
+The course has been taught as a learning community linking it with another sociology course.
+This Learning Community has had a significant community outreach component studying the redevelopment of Alameda Point, formerly NAS Alameda.
+The chemistry curriculum is presented in context evaluating the environmental risks and the technologies applied to clean up the site.
+Satisfies Area B requirement in the pre-2012 general education requirements.
+Lab fee $125.
+This course satisfies the Community Engagement requirement of the Core Curriculum.

-Physical, chemical, biological, and cultural dimensions of environmental problems are examined in this course.
-It surveys the historical roots of these problems and then considers components such as population pressure, air and water pollution, global change, desertification, deforestation, biodiversity loss, habitat destruction, land use planning, energy and other resource utilization, acid rain, global warming, and public health.
-An introduction to ecological; principles is provided.
-Course fulfills the area B requirement.
-Must be accompanied by EES 93.
+The entry level course reviewing the field.
+Physical, chemical, biological geological and cultural dimensions of environmental problems are examined in this course.
+It surveys the historical roots of these problems, then considers components such as population pressure, air, and water pollution, global change, desertification, deforestation et al. An introduction to ecological principles is provided.
+Satisfies Area B requirement in pre-2012 general education requirements.
+This course satisfies the Scientific Understanding requirement and the Community Engagement requirement in the Core Curriculum.

 Laboratory to accompany Natural Sciences 50.
 One lab per week for three hours.
 Local field trips are part of the course.
 Laboratory fee Satisfies the Area B requirements.